surniaulula/wpsso-rrssb/README.md

 <p><strong>Do you use bbPress, BuddyPress, BuddyBlog, or WooCommerce?</strong></p>

-<p>The Pro version of WPSSO RRSSB includes special integration modules to add social sharing buttons to even more locations!</p>
+<p>The Pro / Premium version of WPSSO RRSSB includes special integration modules to add social sharing buttons to even more locations!</p>

 <h3>Users Love the WPSSO RRSSB Add-on</h3>